Esteph27/Bridal-Union/README.md

 - Javascript and CSS animation features to enhance the overall UX.

 For future release, please see the Scaleability section below outlining the features Bridal would hope to include.

+I also used Figma Flow chart to help me work out the logic and scope, you can view the flow chart [here](https://www.figma.com/file/VRJIS0Jez7m0iz5XoQzQv6/Bridal-Union-Flow-chart)

 ---